-STAs which receive a Spatial Reuse Parameter Set information element from their associated AP that has a value of 1 in the SRP Disallowed subfield shall not perform SRP-based SR transmissions.

-The Spatial Reuse Parameter Set element is optionally present in Beacons, Probe Responses and (Re)Association responses.
+(#14284)The Spatial Reuse Parameter Set element is optionally present in Beacons, Probe Responses and (Re)Association responses.

-OBSS_PD SR transmit power restriction period
+27.9.3.4 OBSS_PD SR transmit power restriction period

-(#5494, #5500, #5503, #7406, #8104, #9947, #7125, #3197, #5689, #9541, #6025)If a STA ignores an inter-BSS PPDU following the procedure in 27.9.2.1 (General), using a chosen SRG OBSS_PD level, or a chosen non-SRG OBSS_PD level shall start an OBSS_PD SR transmit power restriction period.
+(#5494, #5500, #5503, #7406, #8104, #9947, #7125, #3197, #5689, #9541, #6025)If a STA ignores an inter-BSS PPDU following the procedure in 27.9.2.2 (General operation with SRG OBSS_PD level) using a chosen SRG OBSS_PD level, or following the procedure in 27.9.2.1 (General operation with Non-SRG OBSS_PD level) using a chosen non-SRG OBSS_PD level, then the STA (#11780) shall start an OBSS_PD SR transmit power restriction period.
 This OBSS_PD SR transmit power restriction period shall be terminated at the end of the TXOP that the STA gains once its backoff reaches zero.

-If a STA starts an OBSS_PD SR transmit power restriction period with a chosen non-SRG OBSS_PD level, the STA’s power as measured at the output of the antenna connector shall be equal or lower than the TXPWRmax, calculated with this chosen non-SRG OBSS_PD level with Equation (27-4), with the appropriate non-SRG parameters according to Table 27-6 (Determining Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values), for the transmissions of any PPDU (including an HE TB PPDU, except when the HE TB PPDU is triggered by a Trigger frame having the CS Required subfield set to 0(#5491)) until the end of the OBSS_PD SR transmit power restriction period.
+If a STA starts an OBSS_PD SR transmit power restriction period with a chosen non-SRG OBSS_PD level, the STA’s transmit power as measured at the output of the antenna connector shall be equal or lower than the TX_PWRmax, calculated with this chosen non-SRG OBSS_PD level with Equation (27-4), with the appropriate non-SRG parameters according to Table 27-6 (Determining Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values), for the transmissions of any PPDU (including an HE TB PPDU, except when the HE TB PPDU is triggered by a Trigger frame having the CS Required subfield set to 0(#5491)) until the end of the OBSS_PD SR transmit power restriction period.

-If a STA starts an OBSS_PD SR transmit power restriction period with a chosen SRG OBSS_PD level, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this chosen SRG OBSS_PD level with Equation (27-4), with the appropriate SRG parameters according to Table 27-7 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU (including HE Trigger-Based PPDU) until the end of the OBSS_PD SR transmit power restriction period.(#5870)
+If a STA starts an OBSS_PD SR transmit power restriction period with a chosen SRG OBSS_PD level, the STA’s transmit power as measured at the output of the antenna connector, shall be equal or lower than the TX_PWRmax, calculated with this chosen SRG OBSS_PD level with Equation (27-4), with the appropriate SRG parameters according to Table 27-7 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU (including an HE TB PPDU, except when the HE TB PPDU is triggered by a Trigger frame having the CS Required subfield set to 0) until the end of the OBSS_PD SR transmit power restriction period.(#5870)

 Multiple ongoing OBSS_PD SR transmit power restriction periods may overlap in time.

-NOTE 1—The STA can increase but not decrease the chosen SRG OBSS_PD level or non-SRG OBSS_PD level during an OBSS_PD SR transmit power restriction period.
+(#11812)

-NOTE 2—The STA’s power is always equal or lower than the minimum TXPWRmax among all TXPWRmax from ongoing OBSS_PD SR transmit power restriction periods.
+NOTE 2—The STA’s power is always equal or lower than the minimum TX_PWRmax among all TX_PWRmax from ongoing OBSS_PD SR transmit power restriction periods.

-(#5207, #5496, #9315, #9946)NOTE 1—Equation (27-4) is equivalent to the condition defined in Equation (27-3).
+(#5207, #5496, #9315, #9946)NOTE 3—Equation (27-4) is equivalent to the condition defined in Equation (27-3).

-NOTE 2—Anytime, even if TXPWRmax is unconstrained, the STA has to respect the transmit power restrictions defined by 11.8.6 Transmit power selection.
+NOTE 4—Anytime, even if TX_PWRmax is unconstrained, the STA has to respect the transmit power restrictions defined by 11.8.6 Transmit power selection.